-Como Park Zoo & Conservatory is serving up some scrumptious garden fun for the fifth year in a row in the Edible Garden.
+Como Park Zoo & Conservatory is serving up scrumptious garden fun for the fifth year in a row with the Edible Garden.

-The Edible Garden features an array of vegetables, fruits, herbs and flowers.
-All plants are grown from seed, and every plant in the garden has at least one edible part.
-It is an exhibit for visitors of all ages designed to teach about planting and preparing foods that can be grown at home.
-The Como gardening staff hopes that the exhibit will give visitors an appreciation for how easy it is to grow a large variety of plants in Minnesota.
+The Edible Garden will feature an array of vegetables, fruits, herbs, and flowers.
+All plants are grown from seed and every plant in the garden has at least one edible part.
+It is an exhibit for visitors of all ages, designed to teach about planting and preparing foods that can be grown at home.
+The Como gardening staff hopes the exhibit will offer visitors an appreciation for how easy it is to grow a large variety of plants in Minnesota.

 The Edible Garden is funded by the Legacy Amendment.